labcodes/django-react-boilerplate/README.md

 wget -O - https://raw.githubusercontent.com/labcodes/django-react-webpack/feature\/update/create_project.sh | bash
 ```

 It downloads the current code, unpacks it, then sets up nvm and dependencies.
-You may check the code and run it manually as well, it's inside `create_project.sh' :]
+You may check the code and run it manually as well, it's inside `create_project.sh` :]

 If everything went right, you should have a server running at `localhost:8000`.
 Visit that on your browser to make sure everything is working <3